Ferroin/scripts/unix/README.md

 that return control keycodes will probably not work as expected and may need post-processing.
 Depends on 'input-events' from the input-tools package.

+## termclock\_classic.py
+This python script will produce a large ASCII-art binary clock on the terminal.
+This version uses the 'classic' mathematically incorrect binary clock format where each digit of the time in 24-hour format is represented as a vertically stacked binary number with the least significant bit at the bottom.
+It will automatically handle terminal resizing if possible.
+Depends on Python 3.